wahasa/Arch/README.md

 Swipe the screen from left to right in termux, click 'New Session'.

 ---
-In Session 2 (backarch), run this commands
+In Session 2 (arch), run this commands
 ```
 export DISPLAY=:1
 ```